 These areas have experienced a moderate amount of development disturbance and pressures.
-At Columbia Lake the AHI found that although these areas have been impacted to some degree, they still contain sensitive areas for burbot rearing and are also important general living habitats for other fish and wildlife species.
-These values should be considered when changes to land uses are proposed.
+Although these areas have been impacted to some degree, they still are largely intact.
+At Tie Lake, these areas all have valuable wetland habitats, important for the biodiversity including native fish and wildlife species.
+These values should be considered if any changes to land uses are proposed.

-Development is more appropriate on these shorelines than on red or orange coloured areas; however activities should incorporate protection of habitat features that remain, be well above the high water mark, and and/or be situated outside of the riparian area.
+Development is more appropriate on these shorelines than on red or orange coloured areas; however, activities should incorporate protection of habitat features that remain, be well above the high water mark, and and/or be situated outside of the riparian area.
 Restoration may be an option in some areas that have experienced past developments.
-Development may proceed for low risk activities provided a Best Management Practice (BMP) or Regional Operating Statement (ROS) is followed.
+Development may proceed for low risk activities provided a Best Management Practice (BMP) or Regional Operating Statement (ROS) is followed (See Appendix D).
 High risk activities without a BMP or ROS will require a report from a Qualified Professional (QP).

-Yellow zones account for 4.3% of the total shoreline length of Columbia Lake.
+Yellow zones account for 12% of the total shoreline length of Tie Lake.